 Should I Cover Large Pruning Wounds With A Tree Wound Dressing?

-Despite the fact that these assertions have been refuted for years, a wide variety of tree wound dressing products can be purchased online or at garden supply stores.
-Many of these products are derived from petroleum and are marketed as being waterproof and flexible to keep insects and fungi from invading the pruned areas.
+Despite the fact that these assertions have been refuted for years, a wide variety of tree wound dressing solutions are still available for purchase either online or at garden supply stores.
+Many of these products are derived from petroleum and are marketed as being waterproof and flexible in order to prevent insects and fungi from infiltrating the regions that have been pruned.

-By the same token, you should never make an attempt to repair significant damage to trees by filling in major cracks or holes in trees.
-Although it may be tempting to plug a large opening with cement or foam, neither of these materials will bond with the tree's wood, and they will hold moisture, speed the development of wood decay fungi, and obstruct the natural compartmentalisation process.
+Up the same vein, you should never make an attempt to repair significant damage to trees by filling in major cracks or holes.
+It may be tempting to plug a large opening with cement or foam; however, neither of these materials will bond with the tree's wood, and they will trap moisture, speed the development of wood decay fungi, and obstruct the natural compartmentalisation process.
 Despite the temptation, neither of these materials will bond with the tree's wood.
-A more prudent strategy would be to keep an eye on the state of the tree's health and consult with a certified arborist if you have any concerns about the possibility of it becoming a risk.
+A more prudent strategy would be to keep an eye on the state of the tree's health and get the advice of a qualified arborist if you have any concerns about the possibility of it becoming a risk.

 What Do You Put On A Tree After Cutting Off The Limb?

-Fortunately, we now know that this is not a sound strategy, despite the fact that there are certain exceptions to the rule.
-The following is a breakdown of everything you need to know about making healthy cuts, taking care of the cut after it has been made, and the conditions under which applying something to a tree cut is the best thing to do.
+Thankfully, we now understand that this is not a sound strategy, despite the fact that there are certain exceptions to the rule.
+The following is a breakdown of everything you need to know about making healthy cuts, taking care of the cut after it has been made, and the conditions under which applying something to a tree cut is the most effective thing to do.

-- The first group is composed of those who are of the opinion that it is important to seal a tree wound after pruning.
-They have been taught that it is an effective way to prevent both potential decay caused by excess moisture and disease caused by the entrance of micro-organisms into the open wound.
+- The first group is composed of those who are of the opinion that it is necessary to bandage a tree wound after it has been pruned.
+They have been taught that it is an efficient approach to prevent potential degradation caused by excess moisture as well as sickness produced by the entry of microorganisms into the open wound.
 This has been taught to them as a result of the fact that it is an effective way.

-Of course, this division between the experienced experts and the eager amateur gardeners who are hoping for knowledgeable counsel to lead them is not particularly helpful for the enthusiastic but amateur gardener who is looking for informed advice to guide them.
-So let me guide you through what happens when you prune a tree, how trees recover from pruning and the ins and outs of wound sealers.
-After this, you should be well equipped to make your own informed decision about what to put on a tree after cutting off a limb based on the information that you have at your disposal.
+Naturally, this split between the experienced experts and the eager amateur gardeners who are hoping for knowledgeable counsel to lead them is not particularly helpful for the enthusiastic amateur gardeners.
+Allow me to walk you through the process of what happens to a tree when it is pruned, how trees recover from having their branches pruned, and the ins and outs of wound sealers.
+After finishing this, you should be well equipped to make your own decision about what to put on a tree after cutting off a limb based on the information that you have at your disposal.

 What Happens When You Prune A Tree?

-- A crust forms over the wound to prevent disease-causing germs from entering the body through the open wound.
+- A crust will grow over the wound to prevent disease-causing germs from entering the body through the open wound.

-- Under the crust, healing occurs, and the damaged tissue is replaced with new, healthy tissue integrated into the surrounding tissue.
+- Healing takes place behind the crust, and the damaged tissue is gradually replaced with new, healthy tissue that is integrated into the surrounding tissue as the process progresses.

 - Creates a specialised coating on the tissue that, by both its physical and chemical properties, protects against pathogenic organisms.
-This layer is made up of a complex substance called lignin.
-You can think of this a kind of glue that holds the cells of a tree together and is responsible for giving the plant its "woody" appearance.
+This layer is made up of lignin, which is an extremely complicated material.
+You might think of this as a type of glue that keeps the cells of a tree together and is responsible for giving the plant its "woody" appearance.

 When Is A Wound Sealer Used?

-They may even prevent the wood from drying, which can spark fungal growth.
-So if you want to apply a wound dressing for cosmetic reasons, you should at least make sure the paint is nontoxic.
+Even worse, they may hinder the wood from drying out, which might encourage the growth of fungi.
+If you want to use a wound dressing for cosmetic purposes, you should make sure that the paint is nontoxic at the very least.

 How Can Pruning Sealers Be A Bad Thing?

-- Stop or slow the natural "encasing" process of the wood may cause stress on the tree and open it up to attack for a longer period of time.
+- Stopping or sluggishly moving along the natural "encasing" process of the wood may cause stress on the tree and open it up to attack for a longer period of time.

 Should You Use A Wound Pruning Sealer At All?